codex-team/capella/README.md

 > :warning: **Warning**
 >
 > https://capella.pics is currently in beta.

-> **29 May 2020 update**
 >
-> Capella 3.0 requires a project's token for image uploading.
+> Capella requires a project's token for image uploading.
 We are testing the service for a fast, stable and secure work.
 >
 > You will be able to enroll your project to get a token later.
 Keep track of Capella's updates on https://github.com/codex-team/capella.